 To ensure that we deliver the best of care, we recruit and train the finest talent.
 Since 1963, there has been an American Psychological Association (APA) Accredited Doctoral Internship in Clinical Psychology in place at South Shore Mental Health.
 The program’s model is that of a Practitioner Scholar.
 Its overarching goal is to prepare psychologists for applied clinical work in community-based multidisciplinary settings.
 We also offer a master’s level social work internship program to approximately 10 students.
 If you are a social work student, contact your school placement office to see if there is an existing training relationship.

 The training faculty is made up of psychologists, social workers, nurses, and psychiatrists from South Shore Mental Health and our allied training sites.
 Our staff teaches through seminars and direct supervision.
-Professionally renowned consultants from Boston add special expertise to the training program.
+Our supervisors encompass a wide range of theoretical orientations, with expertise in case conceptualization and integrative interventions drawing on psychodynamic, internal family systems (IFS), cognitive-behavioral, family systems, trauma-informed, attachment, and humanistic theories.